This blog may contain affiliate links. Read our disclosure policy for more info.

-An easier option is the 4.5 kilometer Kinney Lake Trail, which follows along the Robson River to Kinney Lake.
+An easier option is the 4.5-kilometer (2.8 miles) Kinney Lake Trail, which follows along the Robson River to Kinney Lake.
 It’s a great trail for wildlife spotting with deer, elk, and even bears can be seen along the way.
 This trail should take approximately 2.5 hours to complete.

 For a truly bucket-list experience, why not consider booking a helicopter tour to Berg Lake.
-Along the short ride you will be treated to views of Kinney Lake, Valley of a Thousand Falls, plus the Mist and Berg Lake Glaciers.
+Along the short 25-minute ride you will be treated to views of Kinney Lake, Valley of a Thousand Falls, plus the Mist and Berg Lake Glaciers.
 This experience is available to be booked with Robson HeliMagic and costs $995 CAD for an entire private helicopter that holds up to 4 people.

 If you’re short on time, just stop in for a caffeine fix or a snack at the Visitor Center here.
 There’s a huge outdoor deck that offers jaw-dropping views of Mount Robson.
 TIP – There’s no cell service in Mount Robson Provincial Park, so use the WiFi at the Visitor Center or the public telephones here if you need to.

 If you fancy spending the night surrounded by some of the best scenery in Canada, luckily for you, there are 180 vehicle-accessible campsites in Mount Robson Provincial Park that can be booked for stays from May to September.
 It’s essential to book in advance, however, there are a few first-come-first-served sites should you make a last-minute decision to spend the night.

 2023 Update: Berg Lake Trail is currently closed due to flooding that damaged the trail in 2021.
 A portion of the trail to the Kinney Lake Campground will reopen in 2023.
 Check for updates here before you go!